Nadeau-Innovations/site/content/post/2022/8/lets-prioritize-safe-movement-for-humanoid-robots-not-facial-expressions/index.md

 will occur.
 How can we ensure that when robots collide with humans — as they will — it’s as safe as possible?

-## Traditional hardware and software
+## Traditional Hardware And Software

 Most robots aren’t safe around humans because they’re built like machines, not humans.
 They move too fast and sound too loud.
 Traditional